adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 But it is obvious why we don't name stuff like this.

 So when writing functions for gateway classes, make sure you:
-1. Make them stateless; Pass in parameters for functions instead of relying on the global scope
+1. Make them stateless; Pass in parameters instead of relying on the global scope
 2. Limit control flow & assume that all parameters are properly set
 3. Keep them simple, one function should do one thing (or that same thing multiple times)
-4. Give your functions descriptive names
+4. Give them a descriptive name

-If you follow the rules above, your gateway classes will be highly reusable and easy to read.
+If you follow the rules above, your functions will be highly reusable and easy to read.

+> **Note**
+> Depending on the application, it might not make sense to have a single gateway class for that application.
+For example, in MoneyCounts there are "modules" for PCards, Preapprovals, Projects, etc.  In this case, you might want to make a gateway class for that specific module.
+The Preapprovals module has it's own class in `_global/Budget/Preapprovals.php`.
+Don't get too caught up about over-organizing the code.
+You don't want to make an entirely new file for one function.